AdamSmasherDerby/Statsbook-Tool/README.md

     * Fixed appearance of "refresh" button.
     * Added check for "SP" and "Lead" without "Lost".
     * Added warning for out of date statsbook file version.
+* 2.1.4 -
+    * Fixed crash if the jam AFTER the last one is a whitespace.